SlyOtis/svelte-router/README.md

-# sly-svelte-router
+# sly-svelte-location-router

-A lightweight and flexible SPA router for Svelte applications, leveraging the power of the History API and path-to-regexp for advanced routing capabilities.
+A lightweight and flexible router for Svelte applications, leveraging the power of the Location API and path-to-regexp for advanced routing capabilities.

 ## Features